 Another best practice in reading for comprehension growth also uses post-its.
 This method uses the natural language strategy of “Does it Sound Right?”
 This is better than asking, “Does it make sense?”
 Every time a student encounters a word or phrase that causes her to pause she places a small post-it strip on it.
 When the chapter is completed the student goes back and reads each paragraph that contains a post-it.
 If the passage now makes sense the post-it is removed.
 If the student is still confused then the post-it remains until a peer or a teacher helps.

 Best practices in reading should always emphasize fluency.
 One of the most important research findings is that fluency is the key to meaningful reading and motivation.
-Even slightly reading comprehension softwarelabored reading can limit comprehension.
+Even slightly labored reading can limit comprehension.
 Researchers have found that most “lazy” readers actually have reading fluency difficulties.
 The Sound Reading Small Steps Readers develop fluency on with simple and complex words, as well as with sentences and stories.

 Reading comprehension practice shouldn’t be hard to implement.
 Teachers are about the only group of workers who are expected to come up with their own material and methods.
 The Sound Reading Games, Readers and remedial reading software are designed by teachers to be ready to use with minimal training.